 - Canadian Bar Association Alberta – Municipal law subsection

 The committee meets on an as needed basis – normally 3 times a year.

-To connect with a member of our team if you have any questions about our programs and services:
+Connect with a Municipal Collaboration Advisor or Specialist if you have any questions about our programs and services:

 Alberta Municipal Affairs